 Rather than being a break from my regular life, the trip became that life in microcosm: trying to make the good things outweigh the bad ones, offsetting struggles with wonders, yearning to connect.
 I love spending time alone, but I understood as clearly as I ever had that I don’t want to be alone, because life is best when shared with other people: family, friends, maybe even someone who’d be willing to occasionally spend a week swimming in lochs and enduring the bombardments of the Highland midge.
 I haven’t met them yet.

-Published in Oh Comely Issue Twenty-Seven.
+Published in Oh Comely Issue Twenty-Six.

 We’ve just met.
 Hello.
 Hi.
 We share first names and tentative smiles, a handshake or a nod or the offer of a sausage roll.
 Like most first encounters there is awkwardness and goodwill in equal measure.
 A spirit of friendly endeavour.
 And then something happens.